Understanding the Role of Palliative Care

 Palliative Care Across Different Illnesses and Life Stages

 Palliative care is not limited to end-of-life care or specific diseases.
-It is a holistic approach that can benefit various illnesses at any disease stage.
+It is a holistic approach that can benefit various illnesses at any stage of the disease.
 The goal is to improve the quality of life for patients and their families, regardless of the prognosis.

 The application of palliative care extends to various illnesses, including but not limited to: